AnshulRanjan2004/MLOps_stock_prediction/README.md

 # Practical MLOps using Azure

-<h1> Hey there!
-I'm Anupam 👋 </h1>
-<h2> A data scientist from India 🇮🇳 </h2>

-<h3> 👨🏻‍💻 About Me </h3>

-- I work as a data scientist in the consulting industry.
-- I love solving problems and automating solutions.
-- I love music and travelling!

 # Project description

 This project implements automated MLOps.
 Every week it fetches data via an API, registers the data as a dataset in Azure datastore.
 It updates the versions of required pipeline components like run ID, model version etc..
 Then it trains the registers a pytorch LSTM model in Azure ML studio.
 This model is then deployed to an online endpoint.
 Everything is done through cron jobs.